-Ray Evans introduces us to a book that deals with some of the potential pitfalls for everyone in pastoral ministry.
-He plans to apply the principles to his own church at Grace as he considers what his ministry team can learn from it.
+Let me introduce a book that deals with some of the potential pitfalls for everyone in pastoral ministry.
+I plan to apply the principles to my own church and consider what our ministry team can learn from it.

 Leadership consultant Pat Lencioni said Mistakes Leaders Make by Dave Kraft1 should be “…required reading for every ministry leader”.